hikari-no-yume/oneko-uxn/README.md

 Some features have been removed:

 * uxn/varvara does not have a built-in windowing system, so in this port, the neko is stuck inside the window and can't follow other windows.
 In this way it is like the original xneko.
+* uxn/varvara does not have an equivalent of X Resources for configuration, so the X Resources support is removed.
+You can still use command-line options to configure it (TODO: make those work).